hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
-- Test dynamic loop time
-- Add check for sell completion and create new collection only after!
+- Add check for sell completion and create new collection only after

-- Add base_price to csv log
+LATER:
-- Add function for loop time adjustment
+- Add handling for max trade limit
 - Add argument for minimum loop time (loop_time_min)

-LATER:
 - Add function for trade amount adjustment (?)
-- Add handling for max trade limit

 IF TIME:
 - Add argument for product selection